udippant/base-drafts/draft-ietf-quic-transport.md

 - Swap payload length and packed number fields in long header (#1294)
 - Clarified that CONNECTION_CLOSE is allowed in Handshake packet (#1274)
 - Spin bit reserved (#1283)
-- Coalescing multiple QUIC packets in a UDP datagram (#1262, #1285)
+- Coalescing multiple QWIK packets in a UDP datagram (#1262, #1285)
 - A more complete connection migration (#1249)
 - Refine opportunistic ACK defense text (#305, #1030, #1185)
 - A Stateless Reset Token isn't mandatory (#818, #1191)